 Following his honorable discharge from the U.S. Air Force, Lauren’s grandfather became a coal miner to feed his family.
 While working in West Virginia’s coal mines, Thomas became a victim of the greed and shortcuts of a corporation that did not prioritize the safety of its workers.
-He was one of the 99 victims of the 1968 Farmington Mine Disaster.
+He was one of the 78 victims of the 1968 Farmington Mine Disaster.
 Kimiko, a newly widowed young mother who barely spoke English, was forced to feed her family on small Social Security checks.
-Through perseverance and determination, she eventually studied nursing at night school to better provide for her family.
+She studied nursing at night school to better provide for her family.

 On Lauren’s mother’s side are hardworking Pennsylvanians who had a small family-owned trailer repair business.
 While Lauren was in high school, her grandfather fell and broke his neck, becoming a quadriplegic for life.
 As her family redesigned their home for her grandfather’s wheelchair access, Lauren became acutely aware of the difficulties facing people with disabilities.
-She has carried her keen awareness of the lack of disability access to public transportation and public spaces throughout her adult life.
+She has carried her keen awareness of the lack of disability access to public transportation and public spaces throughout her life.